drostron/slamdata-docs/source/administration-guide.rst

 from your Start Menu.
 The macOS SlamData Advanced Installer allows you to launch SlamData from your Applications folder or Launchpad.

-If you have never installed SlamData before, get started by visiting https://slamdata.com/get-slamdata/30-day-trial/.
-You will register your email address with the SlamData authorization server and will receive an email with your license key and additional instructions.
+As part of the process of setting up SlamData, you will be asked to register your email address with the SlamData authorization server that will be provided by your sales representative.
+Once you've completed this process you will receive an email with your license key and additional instructions.

 `bearer token <http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html>`__